FlorianMF/FlorianMF_sphinx_theme/README.md

 # FlorianMF Sphinx Theme

-Sphinx theme for [PyTorch-Lightning Docs](https://pytorch-lightning.readthedocs.io/en/latest/) based on the [Read the Docs Sphinx Theme](https://sphinx-rtd-theme.readthedocs.io/en/latest).
+Sphinx theme for [PyTorch Docs](https://pytorch.readthedocs.io/en/latest/) based on the [Read the Docs Sphinx Theme](https://sphinx-rtd-theme.readthedocs.io/en/latest).

+**This is an adapted version of the Pytorch Lightning sphinx theme.
+See <https://sphinx-themes.org/> and <https://www.sphinx-doc.org/en/master/usage/theming.html> for other themes and tutorials on how to adapt them at your will.**

 ## Local Development